JakeDavisCodes/mystitron/devLog.md

 ### Day 9
 I fully got the getPack feature working yesterday, but Had an early shift this morning and wasnt able to work today.

+### Day 10
+I had chores to do around the house, gym day, and a long work night so I won't be able to code today.